-If you’re wondering whether your Maker’s at all interested in your life, today’s chapter shows how a coat and a couple of dreams can put a shepherd boy on an international stage for the next four millennia…
+If you’re wondering whether your Maker is at all interested in your life, today’s chapter shows how a coat and a couple of dreams can put a shepherd boy onto an international stage for the next four millennia…

-READ GENESIS 37 Make notes, if you’d like, of what stands out for you.
-Feel free to use the “Leave a Comment” box below to also write some of your thoughts.
+READ GENESIS 37 (If you prefer audio, click the audio icon above the script box or use the dropdown arrow for a different language text) When finished, make notes if you’d like, of what stands out for you.
+Feel free to use the “Leave a Comment” box on this page below to also write some of your thoughts to me.

 A THOUGHT FOR TODAY:

-January 19 is forever part of our family calendar – our late son’s birthday – and I feel Jacob’s pain in the words of this chapter.
-After his greatly favoured son was taken from him, Jacob refused to be comforted:
+January 19th is forever part of our family calendar – the birthday of our dearly departed son – and as I read today’s chapter once again, I feel Jacob’s pain in his words and actions.
+After his son, his beloved son (in him he was well pleased) had been taken away from him, Jacob refused to be comforted:

 “Surely I’ll descend to the depths in mourning for my son.” [v35]

 But the story of Joseph’s Technicolor Dreamcoat (as Andrew Lloyd Webber has called it) was the one thing that produced a perfect storm, and it changed the direction of an entire people group.
-Unbeknown to Jacob in his unbearable grief, the Creator God was weaving into this storm, a perfect plan.
-It was the start of a promise predicted 200 years earlier when Father God gave to Abraham (Joseph’s great-grandfather), a promise that took almost six centuries to fulfil.[a]
+Unbeknown to Jacob in his unbearable gut-wrenching grief, the Creator God was weaving a perfect plan in the midst of the storm.
+It was the start of a promise that had been predicted when Father God gave it to Abraham (Joseph’s great-grandfather), recorded 200 years earlier, then miraculously retained though it took almost six centuries to fulfil.[a]

 But what about your thoughts – can you tell me what today’s “breadcrumb” is?
 Leave a note in the “Comments” box below to tell me what you think of today’s chapter.

-Finding it hard to speak with your Creator God?
+Finding it hard to speak with the Creator of this Global MasterPlan?
 The rest of this webpage uses Jesus’ own prayer to help…[b]

 THE LORD’S PRAYER: